hms-dbmi/PMSDN_R-ETL/README.md

 * dataGenetic.csv

 These files are **UTF-8 encoded**, **comma (,) separated**, with **pipes (|) as quotes** to delimit text fields.
 You can check the csv files by opening them in LibreOffice (excel doesn't accept pipes as text delimiters)
+This format keeps the double header format from the registry, which can be used to regenerate premapping files in a later optional step.

 ![](Docs/libreoffice.png)